Strike action is taking place in June. We'll contact you directly if you or your child's appointment is affected.

 If your child needs a blood test, the haemophilia nurse or doctor will explain this at the appointment.

-Your child will also have his/her height and weight measured.
+Your child will also have their height and weight measured.

-As we are a teaching hospital, students and visitors may be observing the team.
-We will always ask your permission for them to observe your appointment.
+As we're a teaching hospital, students and visitors may be observing the team.
+We'll always ask your permission for them to observe your appointment.

 After your appointment

-At the end of your appointment, we will discuss the outcome.
-We will also ask you to book a follow-up appointment as appropriate.
+At the end of your appointment, we'll discuss the outcome with you.
+We'll also ask you to book a follow-up appointment as appropriate.

 We may ask you to arrange any special blood tests required with the haemophilia nurse.
-We will give you their contact details during your appointment.
+We'll give you their contact details during your appointment.

-After the appointment, we will send you a letter with details of the assessments made at the clinic.
+After the appointment, we'll send you a letter with details of the assessments made at the clinic.
 A copy of this letter will also be sent to your GP and any other health professionals involved in your child’s care.

-The letter will have a contact number if you have any questions.
+The letter will have a contact number you can call if you have any questions.

 Contacts